spotman/kohana-robots.txt/README.md

 kohana-robots.txt
 =================

-Simple module for providing standart /robots.txt file in production and "deny all" robots.txt in other environments
+Simple module for providing standard /robots.txt file in production and "deny all" robots.txt in other environments

+Copy `robots.txt.php` view to your app and edit it as needed.